|

 35. Download An Audio Book You’ve Already Read

 Audio books are great to listen to for a long distance road trip.
 They tend to be a few hours long which makes for great entertainment.
-But I recommend downloading an audio book that you’ve already read (or listened to).
+I recommend downloading an audio book that you’ve already read (or listened to).
 This way, you can still concentrate on driving and if you miss anything in the story, you already know what happened.

 listening-to-the-harry-potter-audiobook-on-a-long-road-trip-audible